 Almost any diet expert will tell you it's better to get vitamins and minerals from foods than from a pill.
 But if you have Crohn's disease, that's not always possible.
 Certain healthy foods, like high-fiber nuts and seeds, may trigger symptoms.

 Crohn's -- especially when it's active -- can make your body work harder, too.
 So you may need more calories and nutrients than other people.
 In these cases, supplements can help fill the gaps.

 Work With Your Doctor

 Don't make the supplements decision by yourself.
 Talk to your doctor first.
-While they can help you be better nourished, some can affect the way your Crohn's drugs work, or make your symptoms worse.
+While they can help you be better nourished, some can affect the way your Crohn's drugs work or make your symptoms worse.

-He may want to test your levels of iron, vitamin D, vitamin B12, and other vitamins and minerals.
+Your doctor may want to test your levels of iron, vitamin D, vitamin B12, and other vitamins and minerals.
 What you need may also depend on where the damage is in your intestines.

 Together, you can decide which supplements could help you feel better.